8 Reasons Why New OT Grads Should Consider Inpatient Rehab

 2. Reasonable Productivity Standards

 Of the multiple inpatient rehab settings I’ve worked in either fieldwork or professionally, productivity standards have always been 75%.
-Compared to the SNF’s and ALF’s productivity standards of 85-90% for OTR’s, this is a big difference.
+Compared to many SNF’s and ALF’s productivity standards of 85-90% for OTR’s, this is a big difference.

 When you’re a new grad, you will need quite a bit of extra time to get acclimated to documentation, protocols, intervention planning, chart reviews, and the list goes on.

-When you’re faced with the high productivity demands of geriatric settings, this can be extremely overwhelming and it’s almost impossible not to have to work off the clock.
+When you’re faced with the high productivity demands of other geriatric settings, this can be extremely overwhelming and it’s almost impossible not to have to work off the clock.

 3. Great Team Environment